RSS Feeds

 • The content in a feed will only update if the feed is in use.

-You can learn more about the frequency at which RSS feeds update with new content in our How Open RSS feeds work guide.
+You can learn more about the frequency at which feeds update with new content in our How Open RSS feeds work guide.

-YouTube's RSS feeds
+YouTube's feeds

 1. Go to any user's channel page on youtube.com.

-2. Right click to inspect the HTML on the page.
+2. Right-click to inspect the HTML on the page.

 3. Find the <link> tag with the application/rss+xml identifier.